 El Salvador’s political background

-Although the economy has steadily increased over the last decade in El Salvador, a large proportion of the population continues to live in poverty and the level of unemployment remains high.
-Young people and women are even more vulnerable to the socio economic situation.
-Furthermore, the country experiences some of the highest crime levels of the world.
+Although El Salvador’s economy has steadily grown over the past decade, a large proportion of the country’s population continues to live in poverty, and employment levels remain low.
+As is often the case, young people and women are particularly vulnerable to the socioeconomic situation.

 NIMD’s approach in El Salvador

 NIMD’s work in El Salvador started in 2012.
 Since then, the programme has focused on supporting democratic reforms.
 This includes promoting the inclusion of underrepresented groups (particularly women and youth); supporting environmental and fiscal reforms; and improving linkages between local, national and regional political institutions.

 Diversity and gender equality